System Architect | Daniel Davis: www.eosworldwide.com

 - Create an Issues Solving Track;

 Step 5.
-Process – Document your copy business processes to create consistency as you grow.
+Process – Document your core business processes to create consistency as you grow.

-- Document the core processes of the business (people, marketing, operations, accounting etc. ) Start with the basics, document 20% of the things that produce 80% of the work.
+- Document the core processes of your business (people, marketing, operations, accounting etc. ) Start with the basics, document the 20% of the major steps in the process that produce 80% of the work/result.

 - Meetings – conduct weekly meetings.
 Use the Level 10 Meeting Agenda (how to structure a great, productive meeting) – see below.

-- Discuss good news, personally or professionally, to connect to the ‘human’ side of the business and staff.
+- Share good news, personally and professionally, to connect to the ‘human’ side of the business and staff and set the tone for the meeting.

-- Review the scorecard, don’t discuss any of the results yet, drop them into the issues list if there’s anything that needs to be addressed.
+- Review the scorecard: don’t deep-dive into the results there, drop them onto the issues list if there’s anything ‘off track’ or that needs to be addressed.

-- Review your rocks, the person who is accountable will answer ‘on track’ or ‘off track’.
-If they’re off track – drop them into the issues list to discuss later.
+- Review the quarterly rocks: the person who is accountable will report whether the rock is ‘on track’ or ‘off track’.
+If they’re off track – drop it down to the issues list to discuss later.

-- People Headlines – front page news of your business, share the good, the bad, the ugly of the business (this could be anything that’s happened internally or with clients).
+- People Headlines – this is the front page news of your business; share the good and the bad (this could be anything that’s happened internally or with clients).

-The six key areas of your business (vision, people, data, issues, process and traction) must be optimised before everything can run and perform well, because without a clear structure in place, it will be very hard to scale your business.
+These are the six key areas of your business (vision, people, data, issues, process, and traction) must be optimised before everything can run and perform well because, without a clear structure in place, it will be very hard to scale your business.

 System Architect – Daniel Davis

-Daniel Davis is the award-winning CEO and of Gallop Solutions Group and EOS Australia; he has experienced an exceptional business journey so far, and has a passion for inspiring fellow business leaders with his story and knowledge.
+Daniel Davis is a Certified EOS Implementer, the award-winning CEO of EOS Asia Pacific; he has experienced an exceptional business journey so far and has a passion for inspiring fellow business leaders with his story and knowledge.

 Already showing his determination as a pre-teen by getting his first job at age 10, Daniel worked hard and went on to own his first business at the age of 21.
 He enjoyed the rewards that business success can bring, relishing in multiple fruitful ventures across several industries; at 26 years old he had four businesses with multi-million dollar revenues and 70 staff.